What is "Christian money management"?

 Book recommendation: For a Christian perspective on many economic matters, including borrowing and lending, I highly recommend Business for the Glory of God, by Wayne Grudem, a world-class Bible scholar and theologian.
 I trust him a lot more than I trust people who are not professionals in either biblical studies or economics.

 About Christian money management

-The idea of financial training at church was vigorously promoted by the late Larry Burkett, whose Crown Financial Ministries is still the leader in the field.
-Dave Ramsey also has a loyal following; he is more of a financier, and less of a spiritual adviser, than Burkett.
+The idea of financial training at church was vigorously promoted by the late Larry Burkett, whose Crown Financial Ministries is still active.
+Dave Ramsey now has a very large following; he is more of a financier, and less of a spiritual adviser, than Burkett.
 Both of these contrast with secular financial advisers such as Clark Howard and Suze Orman, although on many issues, all four give the same advice.

 How is Christian money management different?